APIOps/ExcelAPI/README.md

 # ExcelAPI
 Excel API as a Service.
-In the experiment we'll use one CSV file (members.csv).
+In the experiment we'll use one CSV file (members.xsls).

 ## Toolchain to make it happen